Analysis of Decision-Making Responses

-- DYMATICA helps organizations develop, understand, and compare likely effects of potential COAs under a variety of geopolitical scenarios.
-It supports hypothesis generation and COA development, analysis, and comparison, while accounting for uncertainty in the environment.
+The main use of DYMATICA is to help describe and prescribe current and likely behaviors to help organizations develop, understand, and compare likely effects of potential COAs under a variety of geopolitical scenarios.
+Here, DYMATICA supports hypothesis generation and COA development, analysis, and comparison while accounting for uncertainty in the environment.
 DYMATICA can also compare and integrate views from multiple SMEs in a common, decision theory-based format.

-- DYMATICA is designed to quantitatively represent interactions between key actors to indicate likely outcomes over time.
-Economic, military, political, and social data and information, guidance from subject matter experts (SMEs), along with other relevant inputs are used to populate dynamic, theoretically based mathematical models.
+Economic, military, political, and social data and information, guidance from subject matter experts (SMEs), along with other relevant inputs are used to populate dynamic, psychosocial theory-based mathematical models.
 This results in assessments that enable rich exploration of outcomes under a variety of conditions.
-(For more information, please see DYMATICA Assessments)
+(For more information see DYMATICA Assessments)

 Whole of Government/Population Tabletop Training Simulations

-- Socio-behavioral population behaviors at different scales and time horizons
+- Socio-cultural population behaviors at different scales and time horizons

-- Social/political dynamics in response to disruptions within societal infrastructures
+- Social/political dynamics in response to disruptions within infrastructures

 - Different levels of intensity of adversary actor events

-- DYMATICA is being extended to simulate dynamic decision making within command authorities.
-This includes simulating how a conflict environment affects the decision-making process within command authorities and how these decisions, in turn, affect the conflict environment.
-The intent is to enable cognitively realistic simulations of command authority decision behavior, taking into account doctrine, situational awareness and human psychology.
-(For more information, please see DYMATICA Assessments)
+DYMATICA is also being extended to simulate dynamic decision making within operational units and command authorities.
+This includes simulating how different elements within a conflict environment affects the decision-making process and how these decisions, in turn, affect the conflict environment.
+The intent is to produce cognitively realistic simulations of decision behavior, considering techniques, tactics & procedures, situational awareness, and human psychology.
+(For more information see DYMATICA Assessments)

-Since 2008, DYMATICA models have been developed representing a variety of topic domains and country regions from around the world, including countries from Africa, Asia, Europe, and North and South America.
+Since 2008 DYMATICA models have been representing a variety of topic domains and country regions from around the world, including countries from Africa, Asia, Europe, and North and South America.

 The assessment domain includes hybrid warfare activities—such as cyber messaging and deception; near-peer deterrence; state and non-state internal stability; migration; and propensity for aggressive behaviors.